Editor's choice: Carvana

 If you opt for a certified pre-owned vehicle instead, Audi also has a limited warranty.
 There’s no mileage limitation, but the exact length of your warranty will depend on how old the vehicle is when you buy it.
 If the original new vehicle limited warranty is in place, then the CPO limited warranty is good for five years from the vehicle’s original in-service date.
 If it’s already expired, then coverage will continue for 12 months after your purchase.

 Audi is the epitome of luxury, and its costs reflect this.
 Luckily, you have plenty of financing options available depending on whether speed or affordability is your main concern.
-While a car loan from a bank or online lender typically comes with lower rates, you can likely get behind the wheel faster if you finance through an authorized dealer.
+While a car loan from a bank or online lender typically comes with lower rates, you can likely get behind the wheel faster if you finance directly through Audi Financial Services.

 Check out our guide to car loans to learn more about how they work and compare lenders.